nmeri17/suphle-docs/src/docs/v1/service-coordinators/index.md

 In order to help with some boilerplate on consumers of this decorator, Suphle provides the trait `Suphle\Services\Structures\BaseErrorCatcherService`.

+All failable actions within your action handlers, mutative ones especially, should be wrapped in the safety net of a class with this decorator or that of any of its descendants.
+That way, any unintended failure that occurs will be isolated to that invocation and that invocation alone, without corrupting or forcely terminating the request.

 #### Substituting call result

 When decorator handler encounters an error during execution of decorated service, instead of terminating request or responding to caller with empty hands, it first [forwards the exception](/docs/v1/exceptions#Broadcasting-exception-details), before deriving a value to resolve the original call with.